kaloklee/G2G_cov/README.md

 source("~/R/G2G/G2G_background_functions.r")
 ```

-Then after ensuring the data is prepared correctly, you just need to run this command:
+For the data example above, you just need to run this command:

 ```
 G2G_varying_MLE(Surv(exit,event) ~ sex + immigrant + foodprices, data=Scania_PersonPeriod_Train, subject="id")
 ```

 The left-hand-side of formula follows the standard R convention for survival analysis, ```Surv(period, occur)```.
 Remember that the second variable ```occur``` should be 0 unless the event of interest _occurs_ at that period, which then takes the value of 1.
 The right-hand-side of the formula consists of the time-varying and also time-invarying covariates.
 The ```data=``` indicates the data frame.
 Finally, the ```subject=``` indicates the column representing the _person_, and note that it should be a string.
 You should also standardize or at least downscale your covariates to avoid numerical overflow issue.

+In this example, the **exit** variable showing 1, 2, 3,..., etc., represents the period.
+It is important to have all the periods for each subject until the end of observation for that subject.

+The estimation algorithm for ```G2G_varying_MLE``` is just L-BFGS-B using ```optim``` from R.  The output is the usual information from it, plus the standard errors for the parameters and the Wald confidence limits.

 Please contact me (kaloklee@gmail.com) if you have any questions or comments.